5 Best Practices of Board Reporting

 - Do we have information about this metric for past performance periods, and if so, what is the pattern?

-- Is the company required to disclose this metric to investors (e.g., under the U.S. Securities and Exchange Commission’s Regulation S-K as part of the annual 10-K filing), and if so, what message does it send?
+- Is the company required to disclose this metric to investors (e.g., under the U.S. Securities and Exchange Commission’s Regulation S-K as part of the annual 10-K filing).
+If so, what message does it send?

-- Is this metric required by executive branch agencies such as the U.S. Department of Labor or the U.S. Environmental Protection Agency?
+- Is this metric required by executive branch agencies such as the U.S. Department of Labor or the EPA?
 If so, is our score above or below what is considered desirable?

 - Will a low score on this metric bring us negative media and/or shareholder attention?